2-IMMERSE/get-started/README.md

 ## Contributing

-If you wish to contribute to this project, please get in touch with the authors.
+If you wish to contribute to this project, please see the [governance model](docs/governance.md) and the [communication tools](docs/communication.md) documents.